Neural Luenberger state observer for nonautonomous nonlinear systems: Introduction

 The powerful approximation capabilities of neural networks make them particularly suitable for learning the nonlinear state transformation by mapping the original state to a high-dimensional observer state space.
 Recent advances in data-driven state observation began with supervised feedforward neural networks \citep{ramos2020numerical}, later enhanced through unsupervised learning approaches \citep{peralez2021deep} that enable more effective state space exploration during training.
 Subsequent developments have used physics-informed neural networks (PINNs) \citep{niazi2023learning} that incorporate the governing PDE as a constraint, along with a neural ODE framework \citep{miao2023learning} that formulates the learning problem as a dynamic optimization, minimizing the time-integrated squared observation error while embedding the observer dynamics within the network architecture, or through optimization of latent dynamics for KKL observer tuning \citep{buisson2023towards}.
 A more recent model-free method by \cite{peralez2024deep} uses a neural network to handle noisy systems by formulating the learning objective as the minimization of the estimation error through the incorporation of arbitrary complex eigenvalues in a switching observer framework.
 Likewise, in the model-free setting, \cite{tang2024synthesis} uses Lipschitz-bounded neural networks to constrain the generalization error of the state observer according to the Lipschitz constant for robust observation.
-Most prior approaches focus on systems of autonomous (unforced) form, with only a few exceptions.
+Most prior approaches focus on systems of the autonomous (unforced) form, with only a few exceptions.
 For instance, \cite{ramos2020numerical} uses a neural network to learn a nonlinear transformation and its left inverse, though the input-affine term in the observer dynamics remains unlearned, restricting the set of admissible inputs.
 Similarly, \cite{peralez2021deep} uses neural networks to learn both forward and inverse mappings in an unsupervised framework.
 However, in the nonautonomous setting considered therein, the system dynamics are assumed to be known, and the observer design remains model-dependent rather than fully data-driven.
 Notably, these existing works have primarily examined systems with state dimensions of two.
-Despite these advances, a fully model-free observer synthesis framework that explicitly learns both the input-affine term and the nonlinear state reconstruction within a KKL-type structure for nonautonomous systems remains unaddressed.
+Another class of related methods are neural adaptive observers, which assume a parametric model of the system dynamics and use neural networks to approximate unknown nonlinearities within this model structure \citep{choi2001adaptive,chen2017neural}.
+These approaches rely on parameter adaptation laws, often requiring persistent excitation, to estimate the unknown nonlinearities and ensure convergence of the parameter estimates \citep{zeng2025observer}.
+Thus, adaptive observers rely on parameterizing the system dynamics and estimating those parameters online, and therefore belong to the class of model-based observer designs.
+Despite these advances, a fully data-driven model-free observer synthesis framework that explicitly learns both the input-affine term and the nonlinear state reconstruction within a KKL-type structure for nonautonomous systems remains unaddressed.